hardwario/bc-website/content/doc/hardware/about-battery-module.en.md

 ---
-title: Popis k Battery Module
+title: About Battery Module
 ---

 {{< hardware_intro "Battery Module" battery-module >}}

-Battery Module je určen k napájení bateriových BigClown nodů.
-Použití konvertoru s nízkou spotřebou energie poskytuje vynikající účinnost a dlouhou životnost baterie ze čtyřech AAA 1.5 V alkalických článků.

-Modul obsahuje obvod pro bypass baterie, pokud je do systému zapojen jiný napájecí zdroj (např.
-AC adaptér nebo USB kabel).
-Napětí baterie může být měřeno na jednom z analogových vstupů standardizovaného headeru.

-Battery Module rovněž poskytuje 5 pinovou zásuvku umožňující připojení BigClown tagu (I2C periférie v BigClown Tag formátu) a prototypovací prostor k pájení vlastních obvodů.
+Battery Module is designed as a power supply source for battery-operated nodes.
+Using a low-power buck converter provides excellent efficiency and long battery lifetime from four AAA 1.5 V Alkaline cells.

+Load disconnect circuit can bypass batteries if any other power supply source is connected in the system (e.g. AC adapter or USB cable).
+Battery voltage can be measured on one of the analog inputs of the standardized header.

+Battery Module also provides an extra 5-pin socket allowing to connect a BigClown tag (I2C peripheral in a common form factor).

+Another useful feature is a prototyping area for soldering your own circuits.
 {{< /hardware_intro >}}

-## Vlastnosti
+## Features

-  * Vysoce účinný konverter TPS62745
+  * High efficiency buck converter TPS62745
-  * Ultra nízký klidový proud 400 nA
+  * Ultra low quiescent current: 400 nA
-  * Doporučované typy článků:
+  * Recommended battery types:
-  * 4x AAA 1.5 V Alkaline nebo
+    * 4x AAA 1.5 V Alkaline or
     * 4x AAA Eneloop NiMH
-  * Výstupní napětí 3.1 V
+  * Output supply voltage 3.1 V
-  * Obvod pro odpojení baterie
-  * Měření vstupního napětí pomocí ADC vstupu
-  * Prototypovací prostor k pájení vlastních obvodů
+  * Battery disconnect circuit
+  * Input voltage measurement using an ADC input
+  * Prototyping soldering area for soldering custom circuits
-  * Jedna extra zásuvka pro BigClown tag
+  * One extra position for BigClown tag
-  * Připraveno pro NFC Module (dostupné v druhé polovině 2017)
+  * Ready for NFC Module (coming in 2017)
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 88 x 55 mm
+  * Mechanical dimensions: 88 x 55 mm
-  * 10letá záruka
+  * 10-year warranty

 {{< hardware "Battery Module" >}}